Brought to you by The Allstate Foundation and WE

 Middle schoolers are no strangers to cyberbullying issues, but what they may not realize is that it’s happening in their own schools and to their classmates online.
 The Allstate Foundation empowered Abbey Sangerto establish the Diverse Gaming Coalition, a non-profit organization and a safe space for kids to talk about their cyberbullying experiences.
 The organization even made a comic book to share cyberbullying advice.

 Inspired by this courageous story, you can work with your own students to set up a safe space to talk with their peers.
 Together, students can come up with creative solutions for cyberbullying.
 Students can discuss tactics to create safety and a welcoming online community.

-What your students will learn: responsible decision-making.
-Working to combat this issue will also help your students make responsible tech and social media decisions in their personal lives.
+Social-Emotional focus: Decision-Making Working to combat this issue will also help your students make responsible tech and social media decisions in their personal lives.

 Your own middle schoolers can create a school-wide or online campaign to collect new and gently-used clothing from the student body.
 Kids will gather care packages of clothing and shoes for local students in need, offering them a wardrobe and confidence boost at the same time.

-What your students will learn: leadership.
-When students take on a project that tackles community challenges, they will be empowered by their ability to bring positive change.
+Social Emotional focus: Leadership When students take on a project that tackles community challenges, they will be empowered by their ability to bring positive change.

 Students can collect new or gently used books at school and donate them to a library, local community center or other school in need.
-Or even go international — Books for Africa gives donated fiction and nonfiction, textbooks, and library books from the U.S. to students of all ages across the continent.
+Or even go international.
+Books for Africa gives donated fiction and nonfiction, textbooks, and library books from the U.S. to students of all ages across the continent.

 You can also plan a literacy festival at a venue, complete with festive décor, hot chocolate, and cookies.
 It’s the perfect way to celebrate books, inspire a love of reading and meet new friends.
 Your student-volunteers can also set up donation boxes around campus and in the local community for collections leading up to the festival.